-The HPC facilities operated by Research Computing may be used in support of regular academic courses at the graduate level.
-The knowledge and skills acquired in these courses will benefit students who need HPC resources for their research.
+Research Computing compute facilities may be used in support of regular academic courses at the graduate level.
+The knowledge and skills acquired in these courses will benefit students who need RC resources for their research.
 Please observe the following guidelines to ensure that the experience is positive for students and instructors alike.

-- The instructor must notify Research Computing of the intent to use HPC facilities and request HPC resources at least two weeks prior to the start of the semester.
+- The instructor must notify Research Computing of the intent to use HiPerGator and request resources at least two weeks prior to the start of the semester.

 - One class period should be set aside for an orientation given by a Research Computing staff member.
 The orientation will cover basic job submission and storage policies.
 The faculty member and the TA must plan to attend this training class so that everyone involved is aware of the policies and guidelines.

 - Software to be used for the course should be determined prior to the start of the course.
-The HPC Center supports a large number of users and projects.
+Research Computing supports a large number of users and projects.
 The stability and reliability of the software environment is of great importance and must be maintained.
 Although software may be installed in support of a specific course, instructors should endeavor to design projects and assignments based on currently installed applications.
 We will be happy to discuss software requirements with prospective course instructors.